pirate/inject-luxinate/README.md

 ----

 #Quickstart
-This assumes that you're already comfortable with the command line, you are already running a webserver with php enabled on your mac, and you have Alfred 2 with the Luxinate workflow installed and configured.
+This assumes that you're already comfortable with the command line, and that you are already running a webserver with php enabled on your mac.

 ```bash